top of page

 Chapter 5

-The Futur I (future tense) is used to describe actions or events that will happen in the future.
-It can also be used to express predictions, intentions, promises, and other future-related meanings.
-The Futur I is formed with the conjugated form of the verb werden + infinitive of the main verb.
+Futur I (future tense) is used to describe actions or events that will happen in the future.
+It can also be used to express predictions, intentions, promises, and other future meanings.
+Futur I is formed with the conjugated form of the verb werden + infinitive of the main verb.
 The infinitive goes to the end of the sentence.

 Example: Ich werde im Sommer eine Reise machen.

-If something is certain and a clear time frame is provided, the present tense can be used to talk about future events.
+If the time is clear, German often uses the present tense for future events.
 Example: Morgen kaufe ich einen neuen PC.
 (Tomorrow I will buy a new computer.)

 Quick Tip: Use Futur I to talk about the future in terms of forecasts, cautions, promises, and plans.
-When the time period is obvious, the present tense might sometimes take its place in ordinary speech.
+When the time period is obvious, the present tense is often used in everyday speech.
 However, Futur I stresses the future or adds urgency.

 Learn more